joemoose/dungeoneers.d20/docs/appendix-d-reputation.md

 - Whenever you do something vicious or selfish, your reputation decreases by 1.

 The GM decides when an action modifies your reputation.
 For example, rescuing a notable person would increase your reputation, whereas killing innocents would decrease your reputation.

-Your reputation might increase or decrease by a point or two at the end of a game session, depending on your character’s actions and accomplishments during the game.

 ## Heros and Villians